jmwu1997/Language-Sudoku/README.md

 Example: Student can pratice on any puzzle.
 It will have all hint functions and a timer on the side.
 When it is complete they will know their time spent.

 Given:practice mode enable
-When:user initialize a puzzle in pratice mode Then:user gets will get all hints enable and have a timer on the side to show time spent.
+When:user click on a prefill cell
+Then:shows hints

 ### Useful feature